Seoul stocks open lower amid Ukraine uncertainties | Yonhap News Agency

 Seoul stocks open lower amid Ukraine uncertainties

-Market bellwether Samsung Electronics lost 0.97 percent, and No. 2 chipmaker SK hynix declined 1.22 percent.
+Market bellwether Samsung Electronics lost 1.23 percent, while No. 2 chipmaker SK hynix declined 1.94 percent.

 (END)